ControlEverythingCommunity/TCS3414/README.md

 https://www.controleverything.com/content/Color?sku=TCS3414_I2CS

-This Sample code can be used with Raspberry pi and Arduino.
+This Sample code can be used with Raspberry pi, Arduino and Beaglebone Black.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: